mdstella/minesweeper/README.md

                 ]
             }
             ```
-        2. Invoke the endpoint to pick the cell
+        2. Invoke the endpoint to pick the cell.
+For this you have to add the gameId obtained when creating the new game into the path.
             REQUEST
             ```
             curl -X POST \